SharadaSrinivasan/1WCwebsite/content/home/fieldwork.md

 [[item]]
-  title = "Tele-medicine in Vanuatu" content = "Studying the impact of first-time Internet connectivity on health outcomes." align = "right" cta_label = "Learn More" cta_url = "https://youtu.be/ULMMg6KeBs8"
+  title = "Tele-medicine in Vanuatu" content = "Studying the impact of first-time Internet connectivity on health outcomes" align = "right" cta_label = "Learn More" cta_url = "https://youtu.be/ULMMg6KeBs8"